The birth of wireless is an older story than most people think

 A 1.3 mm multibeam receiver, now in use on the National Radio Astronomy Observatory’s 12-Metre Telescope in Arizona, incorporates concepts from Bose’s original 1897 papers, with many of his instruments and inventions remaining largely in use some 100 years later.

 Arizona Radio Observatory – photo by Dave Harvey

 On 14 September 2012, his experimental work in millimetre band radio was finally recognised as an IEEE Milestone in Electrical Computer Engineering.
-Yet it is only now, that Jagadish Chandra Bose’s place in history is being re-evaluated as the true “Father of Wireless”, although given his position on sharing his ideas freely, it can’t really be a surprise it’s taken this long.
-His inventions were his gift to the world and he seemed content with letting others capitalise on his genius.
+Yet it is only now, that Jagadish Chandra Bose’s place in history is being re-evaluated as the true “Father of Wireless Technology”, although given his position on sharing his ideas freely, it can’t really be a surprise it’s taken this long.
+His inventions and contributions to wireless technology were his gift to the world, and he seemed content with letting others capitalise on his genius.

 Bring your wireless technology into the 21st century